kbuckler/linear-cli/docs/ANALYTICS_DEVELOPMENT.md

 Follow these steps to add a new analytics feature:

-1. Define the calculation logic in `Analytics::Reporting`
+1. Define the calculation logic in `Analytics::Reporting` or appropriate service class
 2. Create display methods in `Analytics::Display`
 3. Add a new command in `Commands::Analytics` to expose the feature